Amgen quarterly profit beats Wall Street view on new product sales

-(Reuters) - Amgen Inc (AMGN.O) on Thursday reported a better-than-expected second quarter profit and raised its full-year forecast, as growth of newer drugs like cholesterol fighter Repatha and osteoporosis drug Prolia offset weakness in older products.
+July 26 (Reuters) - Amgen Inc on Thursday reported a better-than-expected second quarter profit and raised its full-year forecast, as growth of newer drugs like cholesterol fighter Repatha and osteoporosis drug Prolia offset weakness in older products.

 The world’s largest biotechnology company also announced replacements for its head of research and development and retiring global commercial operations chief.

-Amgen posted adjusted earnings of $3.83 per share, topping analysts’ average expectations by 29 cents, according to Thomson Reuters I/B/E/S.
+Amgen posted adjusted earnings of $3.83 per share.
+Analysts on average expected $3.54 per share, according to Thomson Reuters I/B/E/S.

 The company increased its 2018 earnings forecast to $13.30 to $14 per share, up from its previous view of $12.80 to $13.70.